Harvard University President Claudine Gay resigns

 "We thank President Gay for her deep and unwavering commitment to Harvard and to the pursuit of academic excellence," said the statement from the Harvard Corporation.
 "While President Gay has acknowledged missteps and has taken responsibility for them, it is also true that she has shown remarkable resilience in the face of deeply personal and sustained attacks."

-On July 1, Gay became the 30th president of Harvard, and the first Black person and the second woman to hold the position.
+On July 1, Gay became the 30th president of Harvard, and the second woman to hold the position.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.